bareos/bareos/doc/INSTALL.md

   Storage ACL = *all*
   Client ACL = *all*
   FileSet ACL = *all*
-  #Where ACL =
+  Where ACL = *all*
 }

 ```
-For more details about console resource configuration in bareos, please have a look at the online [Bareos documentation](http://doc.bareos.org/).
+For more details about profile resource configuration in bareos, please have a look at the online [Bareos documentation](http://doc.bareos.org/master/html/bareos-manual-main-reference.html#ProfileResource).

 **Note:** Do not forget to reload your new director configuration.